djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-whats-the-best-semantic-web-authoring-tool.md

 ![](/assets/images/2024-10-17-12-06-02.png)

-A picture is worth a lot of words here, but I’ll spend some anyhow: If your text-oriented application has to be web-based, it has to use [[prdct.monaco-editor]].
+A picture is worth a lot of words here, but I’ll spend some anyhow: If your text-oriented application has to be web-based, please use [[prdct.monaco-editor]].

 ### Solid?